Flyingfish812/p2myth/docs/Ship/Stinger.md

 ## Trivia

-- Stinger, along with Tillat’Or, are the only two ships with fans constantly spinning.
+- Stinger is one of the only 3 ships with fans constantly spinning (Oran, Stinger, Tillat'Or).
 - Disaris wake up and stand for a while.

 ## APEX 1